 Win Gatchalian traces his educational foundation to the prestigious Boston University in Massachusetts, USA, where he graduated with a degree in Finance and Operations Management in 1995.

-Senator Win’s diverse experience in the private sector prepared him for public service, building his management, problem-solving, and leadership skills.
-From 1995 to 2001, he worked for Plastics City Corporation, first as an account executive--then he became the CEO.
-He was also the executive vice president of the Wellex Group.
-From 1998 to 1999, he was the vice chairman and director of the country’s second largest airline company: Air Philippines.
-In 1999, he became the president and CEO of Omico Mining Corporation, taking command of the entire operation until 2000.
-As vice chairman of Waterfront Philippines, he was responsible for turning Waterfront into one of the country’s premier hotel chains.
+Win Gatchalian’s diverse experience in the private sector prepared him for public service, building his management, problem-solving, and leadership skills.
+He was the Executive Vice President of the Wellex Group, one of the leading diversified investment firms in the Philippines, from 1997 to 2001.
+At the same time, he served as the Vice Chairman and Director of the country’s second largest airline company, the Air Philippines, from 1998 to 1999.
+Also as Vice Chairman of the Waterfront Philippines, Inc., he was responsible for turning Waterfront into one of the country’s premier hotel chains.

 After a successful stint in the private sector as a top-level corporate executive, Senator Win took the challenge in government service.
 He was elected Representative of Valenzuela City’s first district to the 12th Congress in 2001, at the young age of 27.